osuosl/presentation-devopsbootcamp/source/linuxcon2015.rst

 - Develop new curriculum in EECS program

   - Create a side track focused on DevOps and open source
-  - Integrate into eCampus program
+  - Integrate into eCampus EECS post-bac program
-- Include outside speakers from the industry
+- Invite more outside speakers from the industry
-- Include contributions from external sources
+- Invite more contributions from external sources

   - Because, FOSS!